Austria Travel Guide

 Austria car rental

 There is simply no better way to experience the country than by scoring a rental car in Austria.
 If you’re sold, your best bet is picking one up at Vienna’s international airport.
 Before you do, there are a few things worth remembering.
-In Austria, cars drive on the right-hand side and you must be at least 18 to hire a vehicle.
+In Austria, cars drive on the right-hand side.
 Unless otherwise stated on signs, driving limits are 50 kph in the city, 100 kph on open roads and 130 kph on highways.
 While city gas stations are often open 24 hours a day, rurally they typically close at 8pm, so fill up early if you plan to drive later into the night.